 RICO Community Grants

-The Maricopa County Attorney’s Office (MCAO) provides grant funding to non-profit organizations (IRS 501 (c)(3) status) to support programs that: assist victims of criminal racketeering offenses listed in A.R.S. § 13-2301 (D)(4); and keeping families safe by preventing substance abuse or gang activity in the community; and educating the community on substance abuse or gang activity.
+The Maricopa County Attorney’s Office (MCAO) provides grant funding to non-profit organizations (IRS 501 (c)(3) status) to support programs that: assist victims of criminal racketeering offenses listed in A.R.S. § 13-2301 (D)(4); prevent substance abuse or gang activity in the community; educate the community on substance abuse or gang activity.
 The MCAO funds these community programs using funds recovered from criminals or criminal activity under the Racketeering Influenced and Corrupt Organizations Act (RICO) by our Asset Recovery Bureau.

 For the July 2021 grant cycle, MCAO received 31 applications from organizations throughout the valley.
 Due to the limited amount of funding available, a total of $106,500 was awarded to the following 13 local non-profit organizations.

 - AZ Common Ground: AZ Common Ground is a re-entry program whose mission is to support, advocate and mentor previously incarcerated youth and adults to become leaders within Maricopa County.
 The program offers evidence-based prison reentry services that alter lives in a productive and meaningful way and reduce victimization throughout Maricopa County.
 Started 2011, the program has successfully graduated 681 students.
 AZ common ground receives over 120 news contacts per month.